JamieB92/portfolio-project-three/README.md

 * Is the user able to pick up an incorrect item?
     * No, they are unable to pick up an incorrect item.
-    * I have tested this by entering incorrect items and the hud telling me that the item doesnt exisist
+    * I have tested this by entering incorrect items and the hud telling me that the item doesnt exisist.

 * Does the item get added to the backpack once picked up?
-    * Yes, the user is able to see the item gets added to the backpack
+    * Yes, the user is able to see the item gets added to the backpack.
-    * I have tested this by entering get (item_name) and seeing it get added to backpack
+    * I have tested this by entering get (item_name) and seeing it get added to backpack.

 * Does the backpack show in the intruder screens?
-    * Yes the user is still able to see the backpack in the intruder screen.
+    * Yes, the user is still able to see the backpack in the intruder screen.
     * I have tested this by entering the intruder scene.

 * Is the user able to pick up an item after defeating an intruder?